Morebec/YDB/README.md

 ```

 ### Create a Record
-TO add a new record to the database, one must use a Record Object.
+T add a new record to the database, one must use a Record Object.
 A record can be constructed as follows:

 ```php